Turkey call: Box calls

-Push-pull turkey calls
+Push-pull calls

 Push-pull turkey calls are the simplest of all turkey calls to use, and create realistic turkey sounds.
 A push-pull call functions by pushing and/or pulling a button on the end of the call, forcing a surface across a peg.

-Tube turkey calls
+Tube calls

 The tube call is a popular caller for many of the nation's top turkey hunters.
 With it, a hunter can make virtually any sound in a turkey's vocabulary from yelps to purrs to gobbles.

 Tube calls consist of a small hollow barrel with latex fixed across half of the top with an elastic band.

-Wingbone turkey calls
+Wingbone calls

 Wingbone calls originally were made from the wingbones of a turkey, and some still are.
 They are a suction-type call.
 Sounds are made with quick, forceful sucking motions, much like kissing the end of the call.
 Good wingbone calls make a hollow sounding yelp.

-Diaphragm turkey calls
+Diaphragm calls

 Diaphragm calls are inserted entirely in the user's mouth and require years of practice to learn to use them correctly.

-Turkey locator calls
+Locator calls

 Locators are calls used to force a tom turkey to gobble, thus giving away his location.
 Mature male turkeys will "shock gobble" at loud noises such as an owl's hoot, a crow's caw, a hawk's scream, a peahen's call, a rock bouncing off a stop sign, - even thunder or a train's whistle.